Stable Object Placement Planning From Contact Point Robustness: Abstract

 \section{Abstract}

-We introduce a planner designed to guide robot manipulators in stably placing objects within intricate scenes.
+We introduce a planner designed to guide robot manipulators in stably placing objects within complex scenes.
 Our proposed method reverses the traditional approach to object placement: our planner selects contact points first and then determines a placement pose that solicits the selected points.
 This is instead of sampling poses, identifying contact points, and evaluating pose quality.
 Our algorithm facilitates stability-aware object placement planning, imposing no restrictions on object shape, convexity, or mass density homogeneity, while avoiding combinatorial computational complexity.
 Our proposed stability heuristic enables our planner to find a solution about 20 times faster when compared to the same algorithm not making use of the heuristic and eight times faster than a state-of-the-art method that uses the traditional sample-and-evaluate approach.
-Our proposed planner is also more successful in finding stable placements than the five other benchmarked algorithms.
-Derived from first principles and validated in ten real robot experiments, our planner offers a general and scalable method to tackle the problem of object placement planning with rigid objects.
+The proposed planner is also more successful in finding stable placements than the five other benchmarked algorithms.
+Derived from first principles and validated in ten real robot experiments, our approach provides a general and scalable solution to the problem of rigid object placement planning.